sensu/sensu-docs/content/sensu-go/5.17/guides/email-handler.md

 <html>
 Greetings,<br>
 <br>
-The status of your {{ .Check.Name }} check has changed.
+The status of your {{ .Check.Name }} event has changed.
 Details about the change are included below.<br>
 <br>
 <h3>Incident Details</h3>
 <b>Check</b>: {{ .Check.Name }}<br>